-Prices for eyeglasses are falling like meteors as online retailers push the cost of a pair of stylish frames and single-vision lenses to as low as $6.
+Prices for eyeglasses are plummeting as online retailers push the cost of a pair of stylish frames and single-vision lenses to as low as $6.
 At the same time, the options available to shoppers are growing so quickly it can be hard to know which way to go.
-Here are some tips to guide you through vision-testing options, online and traditional sources, and style considerations, all at a reasonable price.
+Here are some tips to guide you through vision-testing options, online and traditional sources for eyewear, and style considerations, all at a reasonable price.

 Only 38 percent of Americans buy eyeglasses from an eye doctor or optometrist these days, says Consumer Reports.
 “Instead, they are turning to inexpensive places such as Walmart Vision Center and Costco Optical.”